-- 24 drops Tea Tree Melaleuca alternifolia essential oil
+- 24 drops Tea Tree essential oil Melaleuca alternifolia, Melaleuca linariifolia var. alternifolia

 - 2 ounces aloe vera gel (I recommend this aloe vera)

-Although athlete's foot can clear within days, nails take much longer (months), as they take so long to grow out.
+Although athlete's foot and poison ivy can clear within days, nails take much longer (months), as they take so long to grow out.
 Be patient!
 Keep applying faithfully – it will pay off 🙂

-In addition, you may also wish to use some anti-fungal hydrosols:
+In addition, you may also wish to apply some anti-fungal hydrosols.
+The best ones for bacterial and fungal issues are:

 - Chamomile (Roman)